taocao/second-brain-ai-assistant-course/README.md

 ## 💰 Cost Structure

-All tools used throughout the course will stick to their free tier, except OpenAI's API, as follows:
+All tools used throughout the course will stick to their free tier, except:

-- ...
+- OpenAI's API which follows a pay-as-you-go model taking us ~$3 to run the course.
+- Hugging Face's Dedicated Endpoints which follows a pay-as-you-go model taking us ~$2 to run the course.

+You can also **run the course with $0 costs** as we will **provide snapshots of the results for each module**.

 ## 🥂 Open-source Course: Participation is Open and Free